-Please take care when handling, using or cleaning all glass panels, as any damage to the surfaces or edges may result in the glass breaking without warming or apparent cause at a later date.
-Should any glass panel be damages, we strongly recommend that is is replaced immediately.
+Please take care when handling, using or cleaning all glass panels as any damage to the surfaces or edges may result in the glass breaking without warning or apparent cause at a later date.
+Should any glass panel be damaged, we strongly recommend that it is replaced immediately.